Undergraduate Academic Information

 Continuing Eligibility Requirements

 Students must pass all Honors courses and components with a grade of C or better.
-Students who began the program prior to Fall 2011 must maintain a 3.0 overall cumulative average to continue in the Honors Program.
-Students who enter the program Fall 2011 and after must maintain a 3.5 overall cumulative average to continue in the Honors Program.
+Students must maintain a 3.5 overall cumulative average to continue in the Honors Program.
 If they are unable to do this, they may be placed on "Honors Probation" for one semester.
 If they demonstrate eligibility at the end of that semester, in consultation with the Honors Program Director, they will regain good standing in the Honors Program.

-There are over 60 computer workstations, along with printers and scanners located throughout the library, which also houses the Winslow Archives, a Curriculum Library, and several study rooms.
-The library is open 92.5 hours a week during the regular academic year.
+There are over 60 computer workstations (Apple and pc-based), along with printers and scanners located throughout the library, which also houses the Winslow Archives, the Academic Achievement Center, the Kyo Yamawaki Curriculum Library, and several group study rooms available through an online reservation system.
+The library is open seven days a week during the regular academic year.

 The Lasell curriculum builds upon the concept of "connected learning," which combines breadth in the arts and sciences, professional/technical coursework, and educational projects that tackle real issues.
 Connected learning refers to explorations of issues, problems, and events through in- and out-of-classroom activities and projects.
 Lasell College strives for students to be so engaged with academic subject matter that learning itself matters to them in ways that go beyond meeting course requirements and earning grades.
 We thereby emphasize the idea of Lasell students being productive versus consumptive learners as they become committed simultaneously to a successful and rewarding career, an ongoing life of intellectual exploration, and active citizenship.
 Through course-based projects, internships, clinical experiences, and on- site training, all of Lasell's degree-granting programs center on students' understanding of the value of their academic work as they prepare to become imaginative and ethical practitioners in their chosen professions.